strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 determining the active broker set and asking for a description of all log dirs.
 So we need to react somehow to cases where we cannot get the volume data for all active brokers.

+Example inconsistent state:
+1. we call `describeCluster` and get a response that says broker 1 and 2 are active
+2. broker 2 shuts down cleanly and is removed from the active set
+3. we call `describeLogDirs( brokerIds = [1,2] )` and only receive descriptions for logdirs on broker 1

 We propose introducing a configurable **fallback throttle factor** to be applied in situations where we don't have enough information to act.
 With a default value of 0.0 ie effectively stopping all production to the cluster.
 This would allow users to opt in to more dangerous behaviour like disabling this failsafe.